norvalbv/personal-portfolio-react/README.md

-View the demo website at https://norvalbv.github.io/Personal-Portfolio/
+View the demo website at https://norvalbv.github.io/personal-portfolio-react

 ----------------------

-This is my first website created using HTML, CSS and JavaScript and React.
+Project created using react and sass